 Resource consents allow people or organisations to do something that may have an effect on our environment.

-Under the Resource Management Act 1991(external link) you must apply for a resource consent if you wish to do something that is not permitted by district or regional plans.
+Under the Resource Management Act 1991(external link), you must apply for a resource consent if you wish to do something that is not permitted by district or regional plans.

-At Environment Canterbury, we want your experience to run as smoothly as possible so we strongly suggest you speak to us early in the proceedings and use our advisory service to help you.
+We want your experience to run as smoothly as possible so we strongly suggest you speak to us early in the proceedings and use our advisory service to help you.

 It is a user-pays system but we offer a free hour at the outset to make the process more cost-effective in the long run.